piyush01123/Music-Generation-with-deep-learning/README.md

 - Lyrics Generation with char-LSTM
 - Piano music with seq2seq model

-All 3 folders have a demo (in flask).
+All 3 folders have a web-based demo (in flask).

 Thing I tried but ran out of time: